Global Assembly demands climate action

 Information from experts

-Participants will spend 68 hours together online over eleven weeks between 7 October and 18 December 2021 to understand the climate and environmental crisis, consider possible future scenarios and develop principles to guide policy makers.
-They will be briefed by international experts on the topic of climate change in order to deliberate among themselves.
+Participants spent 68 hours together online over eleven weeks between 7 October and 18 December 2021 to understand the climate and environmental crisis, consider possible future scenarios and develop principles to guide policy makers.
+They were briefed by international experts on the topic of climate change in order to deliberate among themselves.
 Based on this information, the Citizens' Assembly members had drafted the statement published on 1 November 2021.
-The final recommendations will be published in March 2022.
+The final recommendations have been decided on 18 December 2021.

 In their declaration, the Global Assembly members call for financial support for clean energies instead of fossil fuels.
 They also call for improving energy efficiency, introducing carbon taxes and addressing the problems of overpopulation and overconsumption.

 Global decisions not democratic enough

 The strategies to achieve the goals of the Paris Agreement would have to be implemented in accordance with the principles of equality and global justice, recognising different starting points without leaving anyone behind.
 The largest producers of greenhouse gases would have to lead the fight against climate change.
 The industrialised countries are called upon to support the developing countries in their climate protection measures.

 The way climate change decisions are made today at the global level is neither democratic nor fair enough, according to the members of the Climate Assembly.
 "Powerful countries and large corporations have a disproportionate influence on the process to the detriment of others," notes the Global Assembly.

 "Citizens' assemblies must be expanded"